Beware of Pickpockets: A Practical Attack against Blocking Cards: Conclusion

 \section{Conclusion}

 In this paper, we present the first security analysis on the effectiveness of blocking cards to protect smart cards from attacks carried out over the air.
 We first propose a methodology to classify blocking cards according to their emitted spectrum.
 Our procedure allows not only to discriminate between passive and active blocking cards but also to have detailed information about the protection they adopt, which is usually information vendors do not share.

 We then select $14$ popular blocking cards on the market and perform our proposed analysis to identify their internal design.
 All of them are passive blocking cards, and, in particular, we find three of them adopting a shielding approach and the remaining others being reactive.
 To evaluate the effectiveness of such blocking cards, we designed a novel attack aimed at stealing the content of a smart card, even in the presence of a blocking card.
 Our proposed attack follows a methodology that can be applied to different smart cards operating with the smart card-specific communication protocol at all times.
 In fact, we select the MIFARE Ultralight and MIFARE Classic smart cards as the target of our attack, and we successfully manage to set it up for both of them without additional adaptions to the communication protocol.
-We managed to complete our attack with $8$ blocking cards out of the $14$ selected ones, revealing the limitations of the design of such blocking cards.
-Finally, we provide an analysis of the statistical properties of emitted noise that are effective in protecting a smart cards, which may serve as a design guideline for further enhancement of blocking cards.
+We managed to complete our attack with $8$ blocking cards out of the $11$ reactive ones, revealing the limitations of the design of such blocking cards.
+Indeed, we found that the type of noise emitted by the blocking card affects the success of the protection mechanism.
+The most effective noise strategy to prevent eavesdropping attempts is emitting noise at multiple fixed frequencies.
+However, due to the lack of details disclosed by vendors, it is difficult for a customer to select an effective blocking card.
+Finally, we provide an analysis of the statistical properties of emitted noise that are effective in protecting smart cards, which may serve as a design guideline for further enhancement of blocking cards.
 Since no previous studies have addressed this topic, we hope that our paper will shed some light on this issue and help improve the security of blocking cards.
+On the other side, we plan to conduct further experiments to evaluate a higher number of blocking cards under different experimental setups (e.g., different distances between the smart card and the blocking card).